Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Results

 The first equation in Eq.~(\ref{effective_theory}) is an extension of the Kardar-Parisi-Zhang~(KPZ) equation of surface growth~\cite{kpz, spohn:exact_kpz, kardar_drossel:KPZ_DP2_binary_alloys}.
 Here, the first term,~$v_0$, is the expansion velocity of the strains grown in isolation.
 The second term accounts for the fact that the expansion of a tilted front~($\frac{\partial h}{\partial x}\ne0$) occurs perpendicular to the front and, therefore, at a angle with the~$y$-axis.
 The third term arises because fronts that are curved outward expand more slowly and because of effective surface tension at the edge of the microbial colony~\cite{giverso:surface_tension_KPZ}.
 The last term couples the dynamics of~$f$ and~$h$ and is a new term that describes chirality.
 Its magnitude is controlled by parameter~$\alpha$, which is proportional to the difference in the chiralities of the strains.
 We show below that this last term changes colony shape and mediates the competition between chiral strains.

 The second equation in Eq.~(\ref{effective_theory}) is an extension of the Burgers' equation used to describe fluid and traffic flow~\cite{bateman:burgers_first, burgers:original, sachdev:diffusive_waves, whitham:waves}.
 The first term describes random, diffusion-like movement, while the second term accounts for the directional motion due to a chiral bias in motility.
 Here, the factor of~$-\beta(f^*-f)$ can be viewed as a local advection velocity, which depends on the relative abundance of the strains and two parameters that describe the chiral properties of the strains.
 The first parameter,~$\beta$, is proportional to the difference in the chiralities of the strains.
 The second parameter~$f^*$ is the ratio of the chirality of the first strain to the difference in the chiralities of the strains.

-Thus,~$f^*=1/2$ corresponds to strains of exactly equal, but opposite chiralities;~$f^*=0$ and~$f^*=1$ to a chiral and a non-chiral strain respectively; and~$f^*$ outside~$[0,1]$ to strains of the same handedness, but different magnitude of chirality.
-In the following, we choose the most left-handed~(or the least right-handed) strain to be the first strain; this ensures that~$\alpha$ and~$\beta$ are positive~(see SI).
-The sign of~$f^*$ can be arbitrary, but our convention ensures that~$f^*>0$ corresponds to a first strain that is left-handed and~$f^*<0$ to a first strain that is right-handed.
+We choose the most left-handed~(also the least right-handed) strain to be the first strain, which ensures that~$\alpha$ and~$\beta$ are positive~(see SI).
+With this convention, the first strain that is left-handed for~$f^*>0$ and right-handed for~$f^*<0$.
+When~$f^*\in(0,1)$, the two strains have opposite handedness, while, when~$f^*\in(-\infty,0)\cup(1,+\infty)$, the two strains have the same handedness.
+Furthermore,~$f^*=0$ corresponds to a non-chiral and a right-handed strain, and~$f^*=1$ corresponds to a left-handed and a non-chiral strain.
+The special case of equal, but opposite chiralities corresponds to~$f^*=1/2$.

 The third term in the equation for~$\frac{\partial f}{\partial t}$ describes how colony shape affects the relative abundance of the strains.
 This term is non-zero only in tilted regions of the front, where cells at higher~$h$ displace cells at lower~$h$ as the colony grows.
 In other words, the relative abundance of the strains changes because the growth of the colony proceeds in the direction perpendicular to the front and, therefore, induces the movement of cells along the~$x$-axis whenever~$\frac{\partial h}{\partial x}\ne0$.
 Below we demonstrate how this coupling between colony shape~$h(x)$ and genetic composition~$f(x)$ mediates the competition between the strains in compact aggregates.